pachyderm/pachyderm/doc/commandline/pfs.md

 ##### Example
     # Find out the running version of Pachyderm
     $pfs version
+    Client: v0.9
-    Pachyderm v0.9
+    Server: v0.9

 #### mount
-    Usage: pfs mount REPOSITORY [MOUNTPOINT]
+    Usage: pfs mount MOUNTPOINT REPOSITORY [COMMIT_ID] [OPTIONS]

     MOUNTPOINT          The local directory used to access the pfs repo.
                         Defaults to your working directory if unspecified.
+    COMMIT_ID           Only mount the data for a specific commit -s, --shard=0
+    -m, --modulus=1

     Mounts a repo in the distributed file system onto the local mountpoint.

-    Return:

-Once you mount a repo in pfs to a local mountpoint, any reads or writes pointed at the local mountpoint are applied to the repo in the distributed file system.
+Mounting a repo in pfs lets you access its contents as if it was a local file system.
+Any reads or writes pointed at the local mountpoint are applied to the repo in the distributed file system.

 ##### Example
     # mount the `user_data` repo in pfs to your working directory
-    $pfs mount user_data
+    $ pfs mount user_data

     # mount the `user_data` repo in pfs to your home directory
-    $pfs mount user_data ~
+    $ pfs mount user_data ~